smartuni/HopAndFound/README.md

 #### monitored item ####

 * LED blinks red if heartbeat is not received in time.
-* User button turns links monitored item to monitor when close to each other.
+* User button links monitored item to monitor when close to each other.

 #### node ####